 The Saw Set Guide

-Now the normal precision saw that I have shown above does not get the best of ratings and I would not recommend it.
+Now the normal precision saw that we have shown above does not get the best of ratings and we would not recommend it.
 These type of saw are almost redundant now and it is very hard to find a good one.
-I did however find this option and I think it looks and works really well.
+We did however find this option and I think it looks and works really well.

 How To Use A Precision or Clamp Mitre Saw

-I did a lot of cutting with the one I had and I think I only had to change the blade 3 times in my 5-6 years of use.
+We did a lot of cutting with the one we had and we think we only had to change the blade 3 times in our 5-6 years of use.
 These blades do have very find teeth and they are sharp.

 Some of these clamp type saw will have a guide rod which will allow you to cut different depths of wood.
 This is hand if you are making mortise and tenon joints, or for using on door frames, to accommodate for hinges or locks.